Gender disparities in rehospitalisations after coronary artery bypass grafting: evidence from a sparse functional causal mediation analysis of the MIMIC-IV data: Simulation study

 where $\tau_{\textsubscript{TE}}$ refers to the true total effect.

 Tables \ref{tabsimplesimulation} and \ref{tabcomplexsimulation} summarise the empirical results from the simulation studies.
-It can be observed that the proposed method performs reasonably well across the eight scenarios.
-The method generally yields little bias when estimating the causal effects.
-Variability in effect estimates is consistent among different scenarios.
+It can be observed that the proposed method performs well for large samples.
+This is consistent with established findings in the literature, which emphasise that for infrequently and irregularly observed functional data, reliable estimation requires a sufficiently large sample size so that the pooled observation times across subjects approximate a dense coverage of the domain \citep{yao2005sparse, zhang2016from, nie2022recovering}.
+With a large sample size, the method yields little bias when estimating the causal effects.
+As expected, small sample sizes are associated with increased variability in effect estimates.
 The empirical coverage probabilities are close to the nominal $95\%$.
-The complexity of the functional form of the mediator presents itself as the most important factor affecting the performance of the proposed method in estimating the causal effects.
-We observe a general pattern of increased bias, variability and lower coverage probabilities in scenarios with a complex functional mediator compared to a simple one.
-Despite not having notable impacts on the bias and variability of the effect estimates, a smaller sample size consistently results in larger variability, as expected.
-The number of observations of the functional mediator over the time period does not appear to considerably affect any performance measure under a simple functional mediator, while a decrease in it does cause increased bias under a complex functional mediator.
-This may be attributed to the fact that there is little loss of information due to fewer observations for a simple function.
+The lack of aggregated coverage of the domain as a result of small samples presents itself as the most important factor affecting the performance of the proposed method in estimating the causal effects.
+We observe a general pattern of dramatically increased bias and variability in scenarios with a small sample compared to a large one.
+Despite not having as notable impacts on the bias and variability of the effect estimates, a more complex functional form of the mediator results in larger bias, as expected.

-Overall, the proposed method shows solid performance across the scenarios, particularly when applied to a large sample of subjects with a frequently observed simple functional mediator.
-The complexity of the functional form of the mediator is the most influential factor, as a more complex mediator adversely impacts all performance measures and significantly increases computation time.
-Coverage probabilities are reasonably close to the ideal $95\%$ in most scenarios, indicating that the method is reasonably robust.
+Overall, the proposed method shows solid performance across the scenarios with a large sample size.
+This suggests that the method is particularly well suited for large-scale observational studies, where the sample size is sufficient to support reliable estimation and inference involving infrequently and irregularly observed functional data.
+An example of such a setting is our application to the MIMIC-IV dataset, which includes nearly 5000 individuals.